AIvilization v0: Toward Large-Scale Artificial Social Simulation with a Unified Agent Architecture and Adaptive Agent Profiles: Agent Architecture

 \subsection{Human-in-the-Loop Steering}

-A distinguishing feature of \textit{AIvilization v0} is that agents are not deployed as fully sealed autonomous entities.
-Instead, the platform is explicitly designed for hybrid autonomy, where humans can steer agents in real time while preserving agent-level coherence and executability.
-Concretely, we support two complementary intervention channels, long-horizon objective and temporary commands, which are deliberately mapped to different levels of the agent architecture and propagated through different pathways.
+A distinguishing feature of AIvilization is that agents are not deployed as sealed autonomous entities.
+The platform is explicitly designed for hybrid autonomy, in which humans steer agents in real time while agent-level coherence and executability are preserved.
+Three complementary intervention channels are deliberately mapped to different levels of the architecture and propagated through different pathways.

-\paragraph{Strategic Steering:} Users may assign or revise an agent’s long-horizon objective.
-In our architecture, this type of input is treated as a top-level long-term goal as well as integrated into the long-term memory.
-It reshapes the agent’s global planning landscape by affecting how the Branch-Thinking Planner constructs and weights parallel branches, how the Contextual Prioritization layer ranks candidate sub-tasks under resource constraints, and how Global Synthesis resolves trade-offs across domains.
-In other words, long-horizon objective are not implemented as isolated prompts; they are integrated into the full hierarchical planning stack and thus influence both multi-turn consistency and per-cycle task selection.
+\paragraph{Strategic steering.} Users may assign or revise an agent's long-horizon objective $g_a$.
+In the architecture this input is treated as a top-level goal and integrated into $\mathrm{LTM}_a(t)$.
+It reshapes the agent's global planning landscape by affecting how the Branch-Thinking Planner constructs and weights parallel branches, how the contextual prioritization layer ranks candidate sub-tasks under resource constraints, and how global synthesis resolves trade-offs across domains.
+Long-horizon objectives are therefore not implemented as isolated prompts; they are integrated into the full hierarchical planning stack and influence both multi-turn consistency and per-cycle task selection.

 This design provides two main advantages.
-First, it enables stable, interpretable governance: human intent is expressed at the same abstraction level as the agent’s strategic decomposition, reducing brittleness that arises when users attempt to steer behavior via repeated low-level instructions.
-Second, it yields compute-efficient persistence: because the highest-level decomposition is only re-invoked under major context shifts, long-term steering can remain effective across many cycles without requiring continuous user intervention.
+First, it enables stable and interpretable governance, since human intent is expressed at the same abstraction level as the agent's strategic decomposition, which reduces the brittleness that arises when users attempt to steer behavior through repeated low-level instructions.
+Second, it yields compute-efficient persistence, because the highest-level decomposition is re-invoked only under major context shifts, so long-term steering remains effective across many cycles without continuous user intervention.